Skip to main content

 Executive directors evaluating Salesforce or Blackbaud often do so because they perceive these as the “serious” nonprofit CRM options.
 This framing is worth challenging.
 Both platforms require significant overhead that many organizations under $10M cannot sustain without dedicated staff.

-We built GrantPipe for the mid-size nonprofits that Salesforce and Blackbaud overserve.
-Donor management and grant compliance in one system at $20-$99/mo, month-to-month, no implementation fees, no consultants required.
+We built GrantPipe published self-serve pricing, month-to-month, no implementation fees, without a consulting project.
 It does not replace enterprise-grade Salesforce customization or Blackbaud’s deep major gift workflows.
 But for organizations where the priority is managing donors and staying compliant on restricted grants without a six-figure software commitment, that trade-off is worth evaluating.

 Salesforce vs Blackbaud vs GrantPipe Comparison